 However, if you sleep on your side, it’s important to keep your spine aligned to prevent shoulder and neck pain.
 A firm pillow can help you if you’re a side sleeper.
 You may also consider using a body pillow or placing a pillow between your knees to help alleviate pain in your lower back and hip joints.

-Creating an ideal sleeping environment may also help you fall asleep faster and stay asleep.
+Creating an ideal sleeping environment and night-time routine could also positively impact your sleep schedule.
 You can start with the following tips: